 In this article, we will explain just how dangerous rawhides are and how you can choose a safe rawhide for dogs alternative and lime juice that will support your dog’s dental health.

-What is Rawhide?
+What is Rawhide for Dogs?

 Rawhide is made from the inner layer of skin or hide of an animal, typically a cow.
 They go through a manufacturing process similar to the outer side that is used to make leather.
 The same leather is used for furniture, purses, and belts.

 The process of separating the inner and outer layers requires some harsh chemicals.
 Lye is also used to help remove hair, fat, and any other issues that are attached to the hide.
-This process already raises some red flags, and we are just getting started.
+This process has already raises some red flags, and we are just getting started.

 Does this sound like something that you want to feed your dog?

-Is Dog Rawhide Actually Bad for Dogs?
+Is Rawhide Bad for Dogs?